 The efficacy of PrEP is related to accession.
 Violence in intimate relationships has been linked to a higher incidence of HIV, reduced the use of condoms and suboptimal adherence to antiretroviral therapy.
 It is therefore possible that violence in intimate relationships can also affect adherence to PrEP.

 Recent researchers Partners in PrEP study therefore analyzed data obtained from 1785 HIV negative women in serodiscordant relationships included in the study. face to face monthly interviews, women were asked to report their experiences of verbal behavior, physical or economic in the face of violence in intimate relationships.

-The researchers evaluated the relationship between partner abuse and suboptimal adherence to PrEP.
-Two measures were used to assess adherence: pill counts (less than 80% of the doses define low compliance) and measurement of plasma levels of tenofovir (low adherence defined as levels below 40 ng / ml).
-In-depth interviews with a subset of women from insights on how intimate-relations violence has affected adherence and individual intent to maintain PReP, as well as the strategies used to maintain adherence to PrEP in the context of "violent relationships."
+The researchers assessed the relationship between partner abuse and sub-optimal adherence to PrEP.
+Two measures were used to assess adherence: pill count (less than 80% of doses define low adherence) and measurement of plasma tenofovir levels (low adherence defined as levels below 40 ng / ml).
+In-depth interviews with a subset of women provided insights into how violence in intimate relationships affected adherence and the individual's intention to maintain PReP, as well as the strategies used to maintain adherence to PrEP in the context of “violent relationships”.

 Participants had a mean age of 33 years 70% had obtained an income in the last three months prior.
 The vast majority (99%) were married.
 The average relationship duration was 13 years and women had declared in serodiscordant relationships in an average of 1,4 years.